 The obvious solution, he concluded, was to develop a car that would be so blindingly advanced that it would take years or decades for rivals to even catch up, much less surpass it.
 In that way, its useful production life would be maximized, the cost of producing it could be progressively reduced, and Citroën stood to make a greater total return on his initial investment.

 This philosophy was something else Citroën shared with (and perhaps had learned from) Henry Ford.
-In fact, Ford had pursued a very similar line of thinking when envisioning a replacement for the venerable Model T, which he hoped to follow a highly advanced new model powered by an unusual X-8 engine.
+In fact, Ford had pursued a very similar line of thinking when envisioning a replacement for the venerable Model T, which he hoped to follow with a highly advanced new model powered by an unusual X-8 engine.
 However, even Ford was eventually persuaded that those plans were unworkable and grudgingly accepted the more conventional Model A instead.
 Citroën was not so easily dissuaded.
 Since he remained relatively ignorant of the particulars of automotive engineering, Citroën was more insulated from conventional wisdom or the practical considerations of why a particular idea would or wouldn’t work.
 Moreover, he was a lifelong gambler, with a gambler’s superstitious faith in his own instincts and an unflagging (if sometimes reckless) willingness to lay all his money on a single number if he thought it would pay off.

 THE GAMBLE: CITROEN TRACTION AVANT